runozo/leaflet-adv-demo/README.md

 # leaflet-adv-demo
-It's a demo of what can be done with a bit Leaflet.js and Flask.
+It's a demo of what can be done with a Leaflet.js and Flask.

 ## Usage
 ```bash